 While using AirPlay to watch content from your Mac or iOS device on your TV or projector, you can adjust the size of the picture in the Settings menu of your Apple TV.

-- For Apple TV (4th generation), go to Settings > AirPlay > AirPlay Display Underscan.
+- On Apple TV 4K or Apple TV (4th generation), go to Settings > AirPlay > AirPlay Display Underscan.

-- For Apple TV (2nd or 3rd Generation), go to Settings > Audio & Video > Adjust for AirPlay Overscan.
+- On Apple TV (2nd or 3rd Generation), go to Settings > Audio & Video > Adjust for AirPlay Overscan.

 Adjust from the menu on your TV or projector